Troubleshooting High Availability

 As mentioned on pfSense Software XMLRPC Config Sync Overview, the interface assignment order and internal identifiers must match identically on both nodes.

-If the interface order does not match, the configuration synchronziation process will copy rules and other settings such as DHCP failover to the wrong interfaces on the secondary node.
+If the interface order does not match, the configuration synchronziation process will copy rules and other settings such as DHCP failover to different/unexpected interfaces on the secondary node.

-A different VHID must be used on each CARP VIP created on a given interface or broadcast domain.
-The VHID determines the virtual MAC address used by that CARP IP address, this different clusters attempting to use the same VHID on the same L2 segment cause a MAC address conflict.
+Every CARP VIP on a given interface or broadcast domain must use a different VHID.
+The VHID determines the virtual MAC address used by a CARP IP address, thus different clusters attempting to use the same VHID on the same L2 segment cause a MAC address conflict.

-With a single HA pair, input validation will prevent duplicate VHIDs.
-Unfortunately it isn’t always that simple.
-CARP is a multicast technology, and as such anything using CARP on the same network segment must use a unique VHID.
-VRRP also uses a similar protocol as CARP, so ensure there are no conflicts with VRRP VHIDs, such as if the ISP or another router on the local network is using VRRP.
+Within a single HA pair, input validation prevents configuring duplicate VHIDs.
+Unfortunately, it isn’t always that simple.
+CARP is a multicast technology, and as such anything using CARP on the same network segment must use a unique VHID, even if it is a different subnet.
+Other protocols such as VRRP and HSRP also use protocols similar enough to CARP that they can conflict, so ensure there are no other devices using similar VHIDs with other protocols, such as if the ISP or another router on the local network is using VRRP.

 Inspect the settings for CARP VIPs (Firewall > Virtual IPs) to ensure they are correct and consistent on both nodes.